 The context for discussion was the sudden cancellation of the United States (US)-Taliban talks on 8th September 2019.
 Cancellation of talks was unexpected and yet was welcomed in India.
 With this backdrop, the Takshashila organized a roundtable discussion to discuss India’s options in Afghanistan.

-- The key US demand from Taliban is to not allow Al-Qaeda to operate in Afghanistan and launch attacks using Afghan soil.
-On the other hand, China and Russia are more concerned about the growing presence of Islamic State in Afghanistan.
+- The key US demand from the Taliban is to not allow Al-Qaeda to operate in Afghanistan and launch attacks using Afghan soil.
+On the other hand, China and Russia are more concerned about the growing presence of the Islamic State in Afghanistan.

 - Given the worsening relationship with Iran, there is a possibility that the US might redefine its mission objectives in Afghanistan.

 - The Taliban has realised that the US is in a hurry to leave and therefore, they are likely to get a deal that favours them.